meri-imperiumi/handbook/docs/systems/electronics.md

 # Electronics

 _Lille Ø_ has an onboard NMEA 2000 bus as well as a TCP/IP network.

-## Network

-The boat has two networks:

-* `Lille Ø`, a 5GHz network for computers and other regular consumers
-* `Lille Oe`, a 2.4GHz network for Internet-of-Things devices

-Both of these networks are served by the [RUTX11](https://wiki.teltonika-networks.com/view/RUTX11) on-board router.

-The RUTX11 also provides the boat's primary Internet uplink via LTE.
-The device has two SIM slots, one for our German SIM and another for a local data SIM when traveling.

-Administrative interface for the router can be found in <https://192.168.2.1/>
-### Starlink

-The Starlink antenna ("Dishy v2") is mounted on the pushpit with a NOA bracket.
-The cable runs through the lazarette and starboard storage locker.
-It is powered with a Yaosheng PoE injector.

-Starlink can be controlled using the switch in the electrical panel.
-In a sea state it may take up to 30 minutes for the dishy to acquire an interner connection.
-Starlink consumes about 50W of power.

-Our RUTX11 is configured to use Starlink for uplink when available, and use the two LTE SIMs as fallback.
 ## NMEA 2000

 The boat's NMEA 2000 (N2K) backbone runs from bow to the technical compartment.
 The bus contains the following devices: